 Charter schools should adopt a policy to identify which students are eligible for transportation based on distance and grade level.
 There is nothing in state law or rule that dictates how a charter school must measure the distance between a student’s home and the school.
 Each local school board should adopt a policy on where the measurement will start and end.
 Some suggestions for measuring distance include:

 Measure the walking distance on public roadways or walkways using the most direct, safe route.
 Do not use the route taken by the bus unless it is the most direct, safe route.

 End measurement at:

-In addition, a charter school may transport children who would encounter an extraordinary traffic, drug or crime hazard if they walked.
-The charter school would determine what conditions would be considered hazardous.
-Minn.
+A charter school may transport children who would encounter an extraordinary traffic, drug or crime hazard if they walked.
+The charter school would determine what conditions would be considered hazardous (Minn.
 Stat. §123B.92 Subd.
-1(2).
+1(2)).

 Charter schools that provide their own transportation may do it in a number of ways.
-They could:
+They may: